-- 1. Advertising that uses guarantees is unethical because it is misleading.
-Testimonials, demonstrations, dramatizations, or other portrayals of professional practice are permissible provided that they otherwise comply with the code of ethics and that the following conditions are satisfied: - (a) the patient expressly authorizes the portrayal in writing; - (b) appropriate disclosure is included to prevent any misleading information or imagery as to the identity of the patient;
+- Advertising that uses guarantees is unethical because it is misleading.
+Testimonials, demonstrations, dramatizations, or other portrayals of professional practice are permissible provided that they otherwise comply with the code of ethics and that the following conditions are satisfied: - a. the patient expressly authorizes the portrayal in writing; - b. appropriate disclosure is included to prevent any misleading information or imagery as to the identity of the patient; - c. reasonable disclaimers are included as to any statements made or results achieved in a particular manner;

-- (c) reasonable disclaimers are included as to any statements made or results achieved in a particular manner; - (d) the use of fictional situations or characters may be used if no testimonials are included; - (e) fictional patient testimonials are not permitted. - 2.
-Claims of unverifiable professional superiority or special abilities are false or misleading except that a qualified specialist may indicate a specialty that has been recognized by the New York State Board of Regents. - 3.
+- d. the use of fictional situations or characters may be used if no testimonials are included; - e. fictional patient testimonials are not permitted. - 2.
+Claims of unverifiable professional superiority or special abilities are false or misleading except that a qualified specialist may indicate a specialty that has been recognized by the New York State Board of Regents. - a.
+The standard for assessing unverifiable superiority is what a reasonable patient would likely believe about the advertising claim. - 3.
 Advertising of fees for specific services which are false or misleading is unethical. - 4.
 Advertising that includes degrees other than those granted by accredited institutions of higher learning is false and misleading.
 "Accredited" shall mean accredited by the New York State Board of Regents, the United States Department of Education, or an accrediting organization recognized as a valid accrediting organization by either of those entities. - 5.
 A dentist is permitted to pay for any advertising permitted by the Code.
-Payments to any third party for the referral of professional services is unethical and violates the prohibition in this Code against fee splitting. - 5-B. Name of Practice.
-Since the name under which a dentist conducts her/his practice may be a factor in the selection process of the patient, the use of a trade name or an assumed name that is false or misleading in any material respect is unethical.
+Payments to any third party for the referral of professional services is unethical and violates the prohibition in this Code against fee splitting.

+5-B. Name of Practice.
+Since the name under which dentists conduct their practices may be a factor in the selection process of the patient, the use of a trade name or an assumed name that is false or misleading in any material respect is unethical.

-Use of the name of a dentist no longer actively associated with the practice shall be limited to the time agreed upon by the departing dentist
+Use of the name of a dentist no longer actively associated with the practice shall be limited to the time agreed upon by the departing dentist.